eli-cynerio/aws-athena-mcp/README.md

 - `AWS_SESSION_TOKEN`: (Optional) AWS session token if using temporary credentials
 - `AWS_DEFAULT_REGION`: AWS region (defaults to 'us-east-1' if not set)

+You can also use a profile stored in the `~/.aws/credentials` file.
+To do this, set the `AWS_PROFILE` environment variable to the profile name.

 Note: Keep your AWS credentials secure and never commit them to version control.

 ### Docker Installation